Unfettering Artists' Productivity and Impact

 Period of Support

-*In Year Two (2025) of Investing in Artists: Tools & Equipment, we are welcoming applicants from 16 States that span three time zones.
+*In Year Three (2026) of Investing in Artists: Tools & Equipment, we are welcoming applicants from 17 States that span three time zones.
 The table below displays the day, date, and time of the application deadline depending on your location.

 State/Territory Time Zone Date Time